on this page

 Residential care means-tested fees accrue against a person’s annual and lifetime cap.
 This is from their first date of entry into home or residential care.
 This applies for anyone who entered care on or after 1 July 2014.

-If a care recipient moves to residential care, any income-tested care fees paid in home care that year count towards the annual cap.
+If a care recipient moves to residential care, any income-tested care fees paid in Home Care Package Program that year count towards the annual cap.

-These fees also count towards the lifetime cap in both home care and residential care.
+These fees also count towards the lifetime cap in both the Home Care Package Program and residential aged care.

 Entering care before 1 July 2014